 Police officers discovered the bodies of many of Ridgeway’s victims naked along the river bank.
 They were often placed together in groups, and sometimes the bodies were even posed.
 Almost all of the victims were prostitutes, so the police were able to identify a common trait that the killer looked for and used that information in their ongoing investigation.
 The sheriff’s department founded the “Green River Task Force” and assigned the men involved with the responsibility of tracking down the serial killer.

 In 1982, Gary Ridgway was arrested on a prostitution charge.
-He became a suspect in the killings, but after passing a polygraph test in which he claimed to be innocent, he was no longer considered to be a prime candidate.
-Members of the task force held on to their suspicions and to samples of his hair and saliva.
+He was a suspect in the killings, but after passing a polygraph test in which he claimed to be innocent, he was released from custody.
+Despite this, members of the task force held on to their suspicions and to samples of his hair and saliva.

 During the trial that followed in 2003, Ridgway pleaded guilty to the murders of 48 women.
-He claimed that there were more victims – as many as 90 in total.
+He confessed to 71 murders, but there are suspicions of as many as 90 in total.
 To avoid the death penalty, he agreed to help police officials locate the remains of his victims that had not yet been discovered.

-Ridgway was sentenced to 48 consecutive prison sentences.
+Ridgway was sentenced to 48 consecutive life terms with an additional 480 years for tampering with evidence (10 years for each of the 48 victims).
 He currently resides at the Washington State Penitentiary and has no hope of parole.

 For more information, please visit: